TESTARtool/TESTAR_viz/README.md

 ####Starting the Application:
  1. Open a Command prompt or Terminal.
+ 2. Go to the folder that contains the repository.
- 2. invoke Python run.py  or  Python run.py --port *dddd*
+ 3. invoke Python run.py  or  Python run.py \-\-port *pppp*
- 3. open browser at localhost:8050 or localhost:*dddd*
+ 4. open browser at localhost:8050 or localhost:*pppp*

+####Stopping the Application:
- 4. Terminate the server process by:
+ 1. Terminate the server process by:
-    * Closing the Command prompt or Terminal
+    * Closing the Command prompt or Terminal or
-    * Submit 'localhost:*dddd*/shutdown' from the browser.
+    * Submit 'localhost:*pppp*/shutdown' from the browser.

-CSS 20200314
+CSS 20200328